-Recently we have focused on the modulation of the NAD-dependent deacetylase SIRT1.
-SIRT1 is an enzyme that is involved in several signaling pathways and appears to be a master regulator of ageing, metabolism and circadian cycle.
-SIRT1 has also been implicated as the target for the polyphenol resveratrol and may be implicated in the physiological effects of caloric restriction.
+SIRT1 function and regulation.
+The NAD-dependent deacetylase sirtuin-1 (SIRT1) is an enzyme that is involved in several signaling pathways.
+SIRT1 appears to be a master regulator of aging, metabolism and circadian cycle.
+SIRT1 has also been implicated as the target for the polyphenolic compound resveratrol and may be implicated in the physiological effects of caloric restriction.